vbanai/Linear_and_Logistic_Regression_Projects/README.md

 the data.
 All of the feature columns, cont1 - cont14 are continuous.
 The dataset is quite approachable  </br>
 to achieve relatively good results in the begining, but it is tough to improve the predictions.
 In this </br>
 project I am focusing on trying out different models and not on data cleaning and visualization methods.</br>
 I used several technics to improve the results.
-Random Forest with Yeo-Johnson Transformation and </br> K-fold (3 splits) cross validation produced the best result.
-I think there can still be little room for</br> improvement in case of this model if I'd used for example 10 splits for CV, applied outlier removal and  </br>
+Random Forest with Yeo-Johnson Transformation  </br> produced the best result.
+I think there can still be little room for improvement in case of this model</br> if applied outlier removal and performed feature selection and parameter tuning (with RandomizedSearchCV, </br>
-performed feature selection and parameter tuning (with RandomizedSearchCV, GridSearchCV).
-The reason   </br> I didn' build these techincs into this model is that it would have been very time-consuming to get the  </br>
-final results.
-The following table presents the result of each method.</br>
+GridSearchCV).
+The reason I didn' build these techincs into this model is that it would have been very   </br> time-consuming to get the final results.
+The following table presents the result of each method. </br>

 |           Models           | Mean Absolute Error|Mean Squared Error |R2 Score|Accuracy with +/- 20% range|
 |----------------------------|--------------------|-------------------|--------|---------------------------|